English Dialogues: A Visit to the Post Office

 Principal: A little bit, yes.
 Her teachers have noticed that she has been getting distracted easily and talking to her classmates during lessons.
 This has affected her participation in class activities, and sometimes she doesn’t complete her assignments on time.

-See also English Conversations About Favorite Books
+See also Common English Conversations About Small Businesses

 Parent: Hmm, we’ve noticed at home that she’s been a bit restless lately.
 Maybe she’s going through a phase, but I didn’t think it was affecting her schoolwork.